 Franchising can be a great way to get into business for yourself.
-Starting and running a business is extremely difficult and the extra support from a franchisor can be just what you need to give you that edge.
+Starting and running a business is extremely difficult.
+The extra support from a franchisor, and the help of a personal loan can be just what you need to give you that edge.
 But which franchise should you go with?
 If you’ve read our previous articles on the topic of franchising, you should have a general guideline which you can follow when getting into franchising.
 To help you pick a suitable franchise, we have compared all franchise offers across Malaysia and listed 50 easily accessible franchises for you to choose from.

 We have ranked these 50 franchise offers according to the estimates of initial capital required, so you can quickly find the franchises that are within your capital limit.
 Keep in mind that the amounts listed here are for reference only.
 The actual investment amounts or franchising fees might differ because each new outlet is going to have its own characteristics (location, development costs, etc.)